mui/material-ui/CONTRIBUTING.md

 ```

 You can now access the documentation site locally: http://localhost:3000.
-Changes to the docs will hot reload the site.
+Changes to the docs will not reload the site.

 ### Trying changes on the playground